DaminikaDz/Pistachio_Image_Clustering/README.md

 validation/
 - validation.ipynb

+## Data

+The project uses two sources of pistachio data:

+- `Pistachio_28_Features_Dataset` – tabular dataset containing geometric and color features extracted from pistachio images
+- `Pistachio_Image_Dataset.zip` – original pistachio images used to compute deep embeddings (ResNet, ViT)

+The image dataset is provided as a compressed archive due to its size.

 ## Independent Validation: Jellyfish Species Clustering

 As an additional study, we independently validated another project involving clustering of image-derived features from six jellyfish species.